-ADH program offers a variety of bundle services, that include, nursing services and health oversight, therapy services (physical therapy, occupational therapy, and speech/language services), assistance with activities of daily living (ADLs), nutritional and dietary services (a hot meal, special diets, an alternate food choice, and two snacks - morning and afternoon), counseling services, therapeutic activities, and case management.
+ADH program offers a variety of bundle services, that include, nursing services and health oversight, therapy (physical, occupational, and speech/language) services, assistance with activities of daily living (ADLs), nutritional and dietary services (a hot meal, special diets, an alternate food choice, and two snacks - morning and afternoon), counseling services, therapeutic activities, and case management.
 The services are provided to the member in a structured group setting at the ADH provider's program site with the general goal of meeting the assessed skilled services and/or activities of daily living (ADL) needs of the member.